google/docsy/userguide/content/en/docs/Adding content/navigation.md

 You can find out more about how to configure DocSearch in the Algolia DocSearch V3 [Getting started](https://docsearch.algolia.com/docs/DocSearch-v3) guide.

-When you've completed these steps the Algolia search should be enabled on your site.
+When you've completed these steps, Algolia search should be enabled on your site.
 Search results are displayed as a drop-down under the search box, so you don't need to add any search results page.

 ## Configure local search with Lunr